slaclab/pam_oauth2_device/README.md

 ```
 and follow the onscreen prompts.
 Here, `localusername` refers to your local user name so replace it with whatever your name is.

 You can check `/var/log/secure` or `/var/log/auth.log` to find what's wrong if there are errors authenticating.
+While the module
+uses syslog, syslog is normally set up to log PAM stuff into one of these files.

 ### Test 2: sshd